 SECTION 6.
-The authorized capital stock of the Corporation shall consist of forty thousand shares of non-dividend-paying common capital stock with a par value of fifty dollars each.
-The shareholders may at any time by majority vote issue any part or all of said stock upon such terms as they shall determine or by majority vote the shareholders may delegate to the directors the power of by majority vote to issue any part or all of said stock upon such terms as they shall determine.
-An individual, corporation, estate, trust, company or partnership shall be entitled to purchase the same from the Corporation from time to time, as long as the latter has in its treasury authorized common capital stock not distributed.
-Such stock may also be purchased from other individuals, corporations, estates, trusts, companies or partnerships.
-None of the earnings or profits of the Corporation shall accrue to or be paid to the stockholders of common capital stock as dividends or profits in any form.
+The authorized capital stock of the corporation shall consist of twenty thousand shares of nonvoting, non-dividend-paying common capital stock with a par value of one hundred dollars each.

+The members may at any time by majority vote the members may delegate to the directors the power by majority vote to issue any part or all of said stock upon such terms as they shall determine.
+An individual, corporation, estate, trust, company or partnership shall be entitled to purchase the same from the corporation, from time to time, as long as the latter has in its treasury authorized common capital stock not distributed.
+Such stock may also be purchased from other individuals, comporations, estates, trusts, companies or partnerships.
+None of the earnings or profits of the corporation shall accrue to or be paid to the stockholders of common capital stock as dividends or profits in any form.

 SECTION 7.
-Notwithstanding any rule at common law or any authorization, limitation or any such other provision of any general or special law, or any provision in their respective charters, agreements of associations, articles or organization, or trust indentures, all domestic corporations organized for the purpose of carrying on business within the commonwealth, including without implied limitation any electric or gas company as defined in section one of chapter one hundred and sixty-four of the General Laws, railroad corporations as defined in section one of chapter one hundred and sixty of the General Laws, financial institutions, trustee and the city of Lowell are hereby authorized to acquire, purchase, hold, sell, assign, transfer, or otherwise dispose of any stocks, bonds, securities, or other evidence of indebtedness of the Corporation and to make contributions to the Corporation, all without the approval of any regulatory authority of the commonwealth.
+Notwithstanding any rule at common law or any authorization, limitation or any such other provision of any general or special law, or any provision in their respective charters, agreements of association, articles of organization, or trust indentures, all domestic corporations organized for the purpose of carrying on business within the commonwealth, including without implied limitation any electric or gas company as defined in section one of chapter one hundred and sixty-four of the General Laws, railroad corporations as defined in section one of chapter one hundred and sixty of the General Laws, financial institutions, trustees and the city of Lowell are hereby authorized to acquire, purchase, hold, sell, assign, transfer, or otherwise dispose of any stocks, bonds, securities, or other evidence of indebtedness of the corporation and to make contributions to the corporation, all without the approval of any regulatory authority of the commonwealth; provided, that in so acquiring the capital stock of the corporation or in making contributions thereto, no life insurance company shall expend, in the aggregate, in any one year an amount greater than one half of one per cent of its net gain from operations before dividends to policyholders and before federal and foreign income taxes for the next preceding fiscal year; and no other financial institution shall expend, in the aggregate, in any one year an amount greater than one half of one per cent of its income for the next preceding fiscal year; and provided, further, that such acquisitions or contributions may be made over a period not to exceed five years.

-Any contribution made under this section to the Corporation shall be in addition to any contributions authorized by section twelve C of chapter one hundred and seventy of the General Laws, and by other provisions of general or special law.
+Any contribution made under this section to the corporation shall be in addition to any contributions authorized by section twelve C of chapter one hundred and fifty-five, section sixty-eight of chapter one hundred and sixty-eight and section thirty-five of chapter one hundred and seventy of the General Laws, and by other provisions of general or special law.